CyberSpaceEsli/react-ux-analyzer/src/heuristics/2-match-system-with-real-world/LANGUAGE-DETECTION.md

 | Error Handling | Gracefully skips lines if API request fails |

 ### Detection Logic
-1. Uses visible text entries from the UI (e.g., labels, buttons) (see function `heuristics/utils/extractVisibleText.js`)
+1. Uses visible text entries from the UI (e.g., paragraphs, titles) (see function `heuristics/utils/extractVisibleText.js`)
 2. Call LLM via OpenRouter
-- Uses LLM Free Tier Model Grok 4
+- Uses LLM Free Tier Model from Meta: Llama 4 Maverick
 - Takes API Key for requests (see Using OpenRouter API Features 🔐)
 - Determines business domain and language jargon (see function `heuristics/2-match-system-with-real-world/language-analyzer.js`)
-3. Sends each text line to a language model (LLM) [Free Tier Grok 4] via the OpenRouter API
+3. Sends each text line to a language model (LLM) [meta-llama/llama-4-maverick:free] via the OpenRouter API
 4. Receives and parses any matches of jargon terms
 5. All matched terms are added to the feedback array with explanation and action

+> Note: Each time the language model (LLM) is triggered, it may produce different results and detect a varying number of jargon terms.

 ### Using OpenRouter API Features 🔐